LewisCai/KoalaKoin/README.md

-This is my personal portfolio website, that I build with JS and SCSS
+This is my start up, that I build with JS and SCSS